tactlessowls/tactless-architecture/ADRs/ADR_4.markdown

-# 3. API Gateway will be utilized to handle request handling and communication to different entities
+# 4. API Gateway will be utilized to handle request handling and communication to different entities

 ## Status
 Pending

 ## Context
-There are 3 differententry points communicating with data in the system:
+There are 3 different entry points communicating with data in the system:
-- Usage by Centarl Kitchen to request or update fridge contents;
+- Centarl Kitchen accessing/managing item data
-- Usage by a customer buying a meal;
-- Usage by an internet user handling their subscription details.

-Therefore, 3 different API Gateways handling authorisation are needed, so that logic responsible for different flows is logically separated.
+- Customers accessing item data
+- Updates that are received from external systems/APIs

 ## Decision

+We decided to have separete API Gateways for each of these points of access, ensuring that authentication/authorization is separated by default.

 ## Consequence

+System will have different concerns regarding access and security for the aforemention access points.